1 Introduction

 3.1 mx convert Command

-command converts the app project(s) to a specific Studio Pro version.
-For example, if you are using the mx command-line tool for Mendix version 8.1.0.58215, then mx convert
+The mx convert command converts the apps to a specific Studio Pro version.
+For example, if you are using the mx command-line tool for Mendix 8.1.0.58215, then mx convert will convert apps to that version.

 The input can be a single file, directory, or multiple files.